-BJA is seeking applications to implement or expand systems approaches to improve outcomes for adults with co-occurring substance abuse and mental illness who are reentering communities following incarceration.
-The expectation is that jail or prison systems will develop or refine a standardized screening process for all offenders in the correctional facility.
-The jail or prison systems will also make assessments for co-occurring mental illness and substance abuse during incarceration and prior to an offenders release to the community.
+BJA is seeking applications to implement or expand systems approaches that improve outcomes for adults with co-occurring substance abuse and mental illness who are reentering communities following incarceration.
+The expectation is that corrections systems will develop or refine a standardized screening process for all offenders in the correctional facility.
+Those systems will also make assessments of co-occurring mental illness and substance abuse during incarceration and prior to offenders' release to the community.

-Further, community-based treatment providers must coordinate with corrections, correctional health, parole, and probation, as applicable, to develop collaborative comprehensive case plans to aid in the reentry process.
-The collaborative comprehensive case plan model was developed specifically for SCA grantees and outlines best and promising practices for case management.
-Below is an example of a Correctional Facility Lead Case Planner and the entities necessary for coordination, in order to develop a collaborative comprehensive case plan.
-The web-based tool provides information on what information the lead case planner should provide and receive from each partner agency.
+Further, community-based treatment providers must coordinate with corrections, correctional health, parole, and probation services, as applicable, to develop collaborative comprehensive case plans to aid in the reentry process.
+As guidance, a collaborative comprehensive case plan model was developed specifically for SCA grantees and outlines best and promising practices for case management.
+Below is an example diagram of a correctional facility lead case planner and related entities necessary for coordination.
+The web-based model describes what information the lead case planner should provide and receive from each partner agency.